 I need to swirl on a pile of it on top, and then top it off with ganache just for the fun of it.
-So when I organized a birthday party for Brian – I of course went a little overboard.
+So when I organize birthday parties – I of course go a little overboard.

 I started my chocolate cake adventure by baking this cake – twice.
 Twice because I was mixing it while on the phone.
 Only to realize after it had baked that I left out a full cup of sugar and all of the vegetable oil.

 I quickly whipped it up again, this time focusing my full attention on the process.
-The cake turned out beautifully and I quickly frosted it while preparing the other gazillion components of the meal.
+The cake turned out beautifully.
+Light and fluffy cake, with the ALLLLLLLL the chocolate flavor.
+That’s what I’m talking about!